 I made an earlier drawing of Jim on my iPad -a typical pose with his trade-mark rollie cigarette.
 The drawing is based on a photograph I took in Tennant Creek during his brief stay in 1991:

 But now winter approaches outside my study window and into my mind.
-Across the sea, Gaza is exploding and Australia continues to be governed by aliens rotten to their core.
-As I think of such realities, I glance at three art works hanging in a corner of our writing room: Jim Wigley’s ink drawing sketch of 3 women and child returning to camp with fish, Noel Counihan’s linocut, ‘Laughing Christ’ and Brandy Tjungurrayi’s painting of a ‘football game’.
+A rotten bunch of grifters govern Australia.
+Meanwhile across the sea, Gaza is exploding As I think of such realities, I glance at three art works hanging in a corner of our writing room: Jim Wigley’s ink drawing sketch of 3 women and child returning to camp with fish, Noel Counihan’s linocut, ‘Laughing Christ’ and Brandy Tjungurrayi’s painting of a ‘football game’.
 All three works are reminders to keep swimming and hope the work’s visual voice soon takes hold ….

 Update: September 2021.